awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-create.md

-# Setting Up a Regional Custom Domain Name in API Gateway<a name="apigateway-regional-api-custom-domain-create"></a>
+# Setting up a regional custom domain name in API Gateway<a name="apigateway-regional-api-custom-domain-create"></a>

 You can create a custom domain name for a Regional API endpoint \(for an AWS Region\)\.
 To create a custom domain name, you must provide a Region\-specific ACM certificate\.
-For more information about creating or uploading a custom domain name certificate, see [Getting Certificates Ready in AWS Certificate Manager](how-to-custom-domains-prerequisites.md)\.
+For more information about creating or uploading a custom domain name certificate, see [Getting certificates ready in AWS Certificate Manager](how-to-custom-domains-prerequisites.md)\.

 **Important**
 For an API Gateway Regional custom domain name, you must request or import the certificate in the same Region as your API\.